Okay, go ahead and hit that thing so that we can get going here.

 If it is a novelty in Chicago, that is too bad.

-Shut up a minute.
+Somebody shut up a minute.

-No, I won't see, and the answer is that they were they were well treated by people who ostracized them, and I'm for ostracizing people who egg on other people to shoot American Marines and American soldiers.
+And I'm for ostracizing people who egg on other people to shoot American Marines and American soldiers.

-I know you don't need to be a good one.
+I know you don't know you.

-Now listen, you've got a second.
+Now listen, you've written me a crypto-Nazi.

 Let's stop.

-That's Buckley there going after Gor Vidal.
+It's Buckley there, going after Gore Vidal.

-I I'm just I have to tell you, I've not ever heard anybody, nor Buckley himself say anything like that.
+I, I'm just, I have to tell you, I've not ever heard anybody, nor Buckley himself, say anything like that.

 But there are people who would know better than I. So we will find out.